pbinkley/rcb-manual/sections/02-publishing-and-library-costs-the-book.md

 accomplish adequate distribution, the point is reached where commercial and scholarly needs conflict with each other.
-The critical test of book costs, for the purposes of this survey, is the minimum size of an {% include pagebreak.html canvas=22 %} edition which can be sold within the normal price range.
+The critical test of book costs, for the purposes of this survey, is the minimum size of an&nbsp;{%- include pagebreak.html canvas=22 -%}&nbsp;edition which can be sold within the normal price range.

 Another striking characteristic of book costs is the high percentage of the